-- (B) EFFECTIVE 2016-2017: Cheerleaders at basketball games are restricted from performing "stomp" cheers/dances in the stands.
+- 1. (B) EFFECTIVE 2016-2017: Cheerleaders at basketball games are restricted from performing "stomp" cheers/dances in the stands.
 "Stomp" cheers/dances may be performed on the gym floor.
-(Reference: GEORGIA HIGH SCHOOL ASSOCIATION MINUTES, STATE EXECUTIVE COMMITTEE, April 18, 2016) - Practice and performance surfaces and areas must be suitable for spirit activities, i.e. appropriate surface/area, reasonably free from obstructions and excessive noise.
+(Reference: GEORGIA HIGH SCHOOL ASSOCIATION MINUTES, STATE EXECUTIVE COMMITTEE, April 18, 2016) - 2.
+Practice and performance surfaces and areas must be suitable for spirit activities, i.e. appropriate surface/area, reasonably free from obstructions and excessive noise.
 Stunts and tumbling must be modified to be appropriate for the surface and/or area and in relation to other participants.
-(NF: Sec 1, Arts 4 & 5) - (B) Participants must not warm up stunts or tumbling on the court or sideline area during player warm-up if an alternate site is available.
+(NF: Sec 1, Arts 4 & 5)

+- 3. (B) Participants must not warm up stunts or tumbling on the court or sideline area during player warm-up if an alternate site is available.
 If no appropriate alternate site is available, the coach must take reasonable precautions to minimize risk to participants.
 (NF: Sec 1, Art 9) - 4.
 A participant who is bleeding, has an open wound, has any amount of blood on his or her uniform, or his blood on his/her person, shall be directed to leave the activity until the bleeding is stopped, the wound is covered, the uniform or body is appropriately clean, and/or the uniform is changed before returning to participate.
 (NF: Sec 1, Art 13) - 5.
-An athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as a loss of consciousness, headache, dizziness, confusion, or balance problems) shall be removed from the contest and shall not return to play until cleared by an appropriate health-care professional.
-(NF: Sec 1, Art 14) - (B) a.
-The throwing of souvenirs (such as small basketballs, t-shirts, etc.) into the stands is prohibited in the basketball gym.
-(GHSA Constitution and By-Laws Section 2 G #2) - b.
+(B) An athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as a loss of consciousness, headache, dizziness, confusion, or balance problems) shall be removed from the contest and shall not return to play until cleared by an appropriate health-care professional.
+(NF: Sec 1, Art 14)

+6. (B)

+- a.
+The throwing of souvenirs (such as small basketballs, shirts, etc.) into the stands is prohibited in the basketball gym.
+(GHSA Constitution and By-Laws) - b.
 No artificial noise-makers (including megaphones, air horns, vuvuzelas, or thunder sticks) are allowed in the gym during basketball games.
 Noisemakers are subject to confiscation by school officials or game security.
-(Exception:

-Megaphones appropriately used by cheerleaders are permitted if allowed by contest officials.)
-(NF: Sec 1, Art 11)
+(Exception: Megaphones appropriately used by cheerleaders are permitted if allowed by contest officials.)
+(NF: Sec 1, Art 11) - c.

-c.
 School bands are prohibited from playing while the game is in progress; the home school is responsible for enforcing this rule.
-(GHSA Constitution and By-Laws, Section 2, G, #5.)

-d.
-Displays of unsportsmanlike conduct directed toward the opposing team or gameofficials will not be tolerated and may result in expulsion from the game.
-(GHSA Constitution and By-Laws, 270)
+(GHSA Constitution and By-Laws, Section 2, G, #5.) - d.
+Displays of unsportsmanlike conduct directed toward the opposing team or game officials will not be tolerated and may result in expulsion from the game. - e.
+Please see additional rules and guidelines in the GHSA By-Laws and Constitution. - 7.
+(B) During Basketball Quarterfinals, Semi-finals, and Finals - a.
+Schools are limited to a maximum of sixteen (16) cheerleaders in uniform at court side.